 Laurence L. Delina

-Delina held a visiting fellowship at Harvard Kennedy School in 2013 and 2016, consulted for the United Nations Economic and Social Commission for Asia and the Pacific, and the University of Manchester, and worked as a development banker at Land Bank of the Philippines.
-In 2017, he received a Rachel Carson Fellowship at Ludwig Maximilian University of Munich.
+Delina held a visiting fellowship at Harvard Kennedy School in 2013 and 2016, consulted for the United Nations Economic and Social Commission for Asia and the Pacific, Oxfam, and the University of Manchester, and worked as a development banker at Land Bank of the Philippines.
+He received a Rachel Carson Fellowship at Ludwig Maximilian University of Munich in 2017 and a Balik (Returning) Scientist at the University of the Philippines Diliman in 2019.
 He holds a Bachelor of Science in Civil Engineering and a Master in Public Administration from Mindanao State University in General Santos City, Philippines, an MA in Development Studies from the University of Auckland, and a PhD from the University of New South Wales in Sydney, Australia.
-He is a citizen of the Philippines.